rocketmay/hedera-improvement-proposal/HIP/hip-10.md

 ```
 ### Required, Optional and Conditionally Optional fields:

-Name and description are two out of three of the basic fields in ERC721 NFT standards.
-These are **required** for all NFT’s.
+Name, description and image are the three basic fields in ERC721 NFT standards.
+Name is **required** for all NFT’s.
+Description and image are optional, but recommended to enable apps to display them better.

-Image and Type are listed as *Conditionally Optional*.
-If Image is defined, then type **must** be defined as well. *Conditionally Optional* means these two fields are considered required unless the following condition is met:
+Type is listed as *Conditionally Optional*.
+If Image is defined, then type **must** be defined as well.
-At least one item is defined in “files”

 Creator, creator DID, attributes, files, properties and localization are optional and do not need to be included in the metadata.